awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 Transform: AWS::Serverless-2016-10-31
 ```

-## Submit your AWS CloudFormation templates and config files<a name="cloudformation-serverless-application-procedure-step-4"></a>
+## Submit your CloudFormation template and configuration files<a name="cloudformation-serverless-application-procedure-step-4"></a>

-To submit your AWS CloudFormation template and config/scripts files, grant AWS Marketplace permissions to read the Amazon S3 bucket where these files are stored\.
+To submit your CloudFormation template and configuration and scripts files, grant AWS Marketplace permissions to read the Amazon S3 bucket where these files are stored\.
 To do so, update your bucket policy to include the following permissions\.

 ```
 {